State Reef Fish Survey

 Are You a State Reef Fish Angler?

-As part of this program, recreational anglers and divers who fish for or possess certain reef fish from a private vessel will need to obtain the State Reef Fish Angler designation.
-This will help FWC collect information about recreational reef fish directly from the people that fish for these species.
+Recreational anglers who fish for or harvest certain reef fish from a private vessel must obtain the State Reef Fish Angler designation.
+This designation allows for FWC to collect information about recreational reef fish directly from the people that fish for these species as part of the State Reef Fish Survey (SRFS).

 Who needs to obtain the State Reef Fish Angler designation?

-Anyone 16 and older on a private boat who intends to recreationally fish for or possess one or more of the following reef fish species:
+Anyone 16 and older (including those over 65) on a private boat who intends to recreationally fish for or harvest any of the following reef fish species:

 - red snapper